 Percentage of women 16-24 years of age who were identified as sexually active and who had at least one test for chlamydia during the measurement period

-Chlamydia trachomatis is the most common sexually transmitted bacterial infection in the U.S., resulting in roughly 1.6 million cases each year (Centers for Disease Control and Prevention, 2017).
-Chlamydia infections are often asymptomatic, but, if left untreated, can lead to serious and irreversible complications (U.S. Preventive Services Task Force, 2014; Centers for Disease Control and Prevention, 2017).
+Chlamydia trachomatis is the most common sexually transmitted bacterial infection in the U.S., resulting in roughly 1.7 million cases (Centers for Disease Control and Prevention, 2019).
+Chlamydia infections are often asymptomatic, but, if left untreated, can lead to serious and irreversible complications (U.S. Preventive Services Task Force, 2014; Centers for Disease Control and Prevention, 2019).

 Clinical Recommendation Statements